Women's outfitweekendsmart casual

 Get the proportions right

 Rise sits at the natural waist (above the belly button); leg falls straight from the hip.
-For the striped breton shirt: boat neck wide enough to expose the collarbone; sleeves should hit the wrist exactly, never longer.
+For the striped breton shirt: boat neck wide to the collarbone, body skimming — tucked into high-rise denim or a midi skirt, the stripe does all the pattern work the outfit needs.

 Why the colours work